 Pratt PreCollege Summer Program Immerse yourself in Art, Design, Architecture, Creative Writing, Cultural Studies and more

 Each summer Pratt Institute’s PreCollege program welcomes nearly 400 high school sophomores, juniors, and seniors to our Brooklyn campus, where they encounter life as an art and design college student.
 Students choose a concentration modeled after Pratt’s undergraduate offerings.
 To complement this course, students are automatically enrolled in foundation, art history and portfolio development classes.
 Upon completion of the program students earn four elective college credits.
 This is an intensive full-time program; classes meet Mon-Fri, and extra-curricular cultural and social activities are scheduled evenings and weekends.

-Concentrations include: Architecture, Art and Design Discovery, Creative Writing, Cultural Studies, Digital Imaging & Photography, Digital Arts: 2D/ Traditional Animation, Digital Arts: Art and Electronics, Fashion Design, Film/Video, Fine Arts/Painting and Drawing, Graphic Design, Illustration (Digital), Illustration (Traditional), Industrial Design, Interior Design, Jewelry/Metal Arts, Photography, Sculpture, Sequential Art and the Comic Book
+Concentrations include: Architecture, Art and Design Discovery, Creative Writing, Cultural Studies, Digital Arts: 2D/ Traditional Animation, Digital Arts: Art and Electronics, Fashion Design, Film/Video, Fine Arts/Painting and Drawing, Graphic Design, Illustration (Digital), Illustration (Traditional), Industrial Design, Interior Design, Jewelry/Metal Arts, Photography: Black and White Analog, Photography: Digital, Sculpture, Sequential Art and the Comic Book

 Application Fee: (non-refundable; due with application) $50